 Visitors that want to hire bikes along the High Peak Trail can do this in Parsley Hay and in Middleton Top:

 Both have different types of bikes available for hire such as regular bikes, childs bikes, and tandems.
-You can find a detailed overview in the table below (prices are prices per day):

 The High Peak Trail follows the former Cromford and High Peak Railway, which was built between 1825 and 1830, and which opened in 1831.
 This railway was one of the first railways in the world linking the Peak Forest Canal with the Cromford Canal, and mainly designed to carry minerals and goods.
 After the closure of the railway in 1967, the Peak Park Planning Board and Derbyshire County Council bought the route in 1971 and converted the section south of Buxton into the High Peak Trail.